-Recognizing that knowledge and skills of employees are vital to the group's continued business growth and success, the group has policy in place to support eligible employees who take part in continuous professional development training, including seminars and workshops.
+The group invests in employees' training and development to ensure employees will have the skills and knowledge to achieve the business goals and to keep up with competitive markets.
+The group has policy in place to support eligible employees who take part in continuous professional development training, including seminars and workshops.
 The group also provides education subsidies encouraging eligible employees to develop their skills and broaden their job-related knowledge.
 For new employees, the group provides induction trainings to help them to get ready for their positions as soon as possible.

+The achievements in manpower training and development were recognized by the Employees Retraining Board and a major subsidiary has been accredited as Manpower Developer.